 Virginia Wade is a British tennis legend who achieved numerous feats throughout her career.
 Born on July 10, 1945, in Bournemouth, England, she was a trailblazer for female tennis players in the United Kingdom.
-Wade turned professional in 1968 and went on to have a successful career that spanned over two decades.
+Wade turned professional in 1968 and had a successful career that spanned over two decades.

-Wade’s biggest achievement was winning the Wimbledon singles title in 1977, which was also the year of Queen Elizabeth II’s Silver Jubilee.
-She also won three Grand Slam doubles titles and four Grand Slam mixed doubles titles.
+Wade’s biggest achievement was winning the Wimbledon singles title in 1977, also the year of Queen Elizabeth II’s Silver Jubilee.
+Wade also won three Grand Slam doubles titles and four Grand Slam mixed doubles titles.
 Wade achieved a career-high ranking of No. 2 in singles and No. 1 in doubles.

 2 Ann Haydon-Jones